apache/openwhisk/docs/reference.md

 ### Actions
 OpenWhisk has a few system limits, including how much memory an action uses and how many action invocations are allowed per minute.

-**Note:** This default limits are for the open source distribution, production deployments like BlueMix likely have higher limits.
+**Note:** This default limits are for the open source distribution, production deployments like Bluemix likely have higher limits.
 As an operator or developer you can change some of the limits using ansible inventory variables

 The following table lists the default limits for actions.